TrellixVulnTeam/Jarvis_ENYN/README.md

 2. Then install the applications:
 - `sudo apt-get installpython3.5-dev python3.4-dev libatlas-base-dev`.
-- Also the following if remote desktop control is desired `sudo apt-get install xvfb -y`

 3. after that we install all the packages we work with:
 - `sudo pip3 install pywhatkit pafy youtube-dl SpeechRecognition PyVirtualDisplay selenium androidtv wikipedia googlemapsspacex_pyhtml5lib python_dateutilpytube3`